What exactly is a personal accident insurance plan? Do you need it? And what does it cover?

 - Don’t participate in a lot of outdoors, or adventure, activities

-Lastly, if you don’t take part in outdoor sports or activities, the likelihood of getting into an accident is below average.
-Hence, between your Medishield/Integrated Shield Plan (which covers you in Singapore) and a good travel insurance plan (which covers you overseas), you might not require an additional personal accident plan.
-However, do think twice — many accidents are not a result of our own actions but through the carelessness of others, and we cannot control the actions of those around us.
+Lastly, if you don’t take part in outdoor sports or activities, the likelihood of getting into an accident is lower.
+Hence, between your MediShield/Integrated Shield Plan (which covers you in Singapore) and a good travel insurance plan (which covers you overseas), you might not require an additional personal accident plan.

 So after evaluating whether you need a personal accident insurance plan, you’ve decided to go ahead and purchase one.

-The next question you might have is: how much coverage should your personal accident plan have, and what benefits should you looking out for?
+The next question you might have is: how much coverage should your personal accident plan have, and what benefits should you look out for?

-The key is to purchase enough insurance cover that you and your family can continue living the same lifestyle, should accidents or medical emergencies take place.
+The key is to purchase enough insurance coverage that you and your family can continue living the same lifestyle, should accidents or medical emergencies take place.

 Bear in mind that insurance is not meant to make you rich as you go about constructing your portfolio.